-Committee members were granted specific annual compensation of \in 12,500 for their activities.
+Each member of the Remuneration and Appointments Committee was granted annual compensation of €12,500 for their activities.

 Functions of the Remuneration and Appointments Committee

 The Remuneration and Appointments Committee carries out consultative and advisory functions for the Board of Directors, as regards the nomination and remuneration of executive Directors and strategic directors of the Company and the Group.